Anand Lal Shimpi

-Anand Lal Shimpi (born June 26, 1982) is a former tech journalist and American businessman who retired at the age of 32 from the publishing industry to join the hardware division at Apple Inc. He is primarily known as the founder of the technology website AnandTech, a hardware news/review site which started as motherboard reviews hosted on GeoCities.
-At that time Anand was just 14 years old and over a period of 17 years it grew to be one of the most respected sites for tech reviews.
-He also wrote a book in 2001, named " The Anandtech Guide to PC Gaming Hardware".
+Anand Lal Shimpi (born June 26, 1982) is a former tech journalist and American businessman who is the founder of the technology website AnandTech, a hardware news/review site.
+He wrote a book in 2001, titled The Anandtech Guide to PC Gaming Hardware.
+He retired at the age of 32 from the publishing industry to join the hardware division at Apple Inc. in 2014.

+Shimpi started AnandTech when he was 15 years old.
+The site originally focused on motherboard reviews and was hosted on GeoCities.
+Over a period of 17 years, the site grew to be one of the most respected sites for tech reviews.

 Early life

-Anand was born to Lalchand Shimpi, an Indian-born computer science professor at St Augustine's University, and Razieh Shimpi, an Iranian-born teacher in Raleigh, NC.
+Anand Shimpi was born to Lalchand Shimpi, an Indian-born computer science professor at St Augustine's University, and Razieh, an Iranian-born teacher in Raleigh, North Carolina.
 When Shimpi was in third grade, his father enrolled him in a computer course.
 He built his first PC in sixth grade and soon began building PCs for others.
 He is a graduate of William G. Enloe GT/IB Center for the Humanities, Sciences, and the Arts and North Carolina State University with a degree in Computer Engineering with emphasis on microprocessor architecture and design.